DavidEricson00/PedeAi/README.md

 | `a_caminho` | 🛵 On the way |
 | `finalizado` | ✅ Completed |
 | `cancelado` | ❌ Cancelled |

+## 🧠 Gemini AI Chatbot

+PedeAi includes a Gemini-powered assistant accessible via the `/bot` REST endpoint.
+It handles natural language questions about the menu directly, acting as a fallback when the n8n state machine doesn't match a known command.

+### Features

+- Powered by **Google Gemini** (`gemini-2.5-flash`)
+- **Conversation history** stored in Redis (TTL: 10 minutes, last 6 turns)
+- **Menu context** cached in Redis (TTL: 5 minutes) and built dynamically from the database
+- **Rate limiting** — maximum 8 messages per user per minute
+- **Input sanitization** — validates message length and blocks prompt injection attempts
+- **Strict system prompt** — the bot only answers questions related to the menu and restaurant; off-topic, offensive, or injection attempts are refused
+- **Empty/blocked response handling** — gracefully falls back to a safe message when Gemini returns no candidates
+- **Cache invalidation** — menu cache is cleared automatically when products are updated

+### Agent Handoff

+When the n8n workflow receives a message it cannot match to a known state, it forwards it to the Gemini chatbot via a POST to `/bot`.
+The AI response is then sent back to the user through Telegram.

 ## 🗄 Database Schema